 Some people prefer sour plums for cooking since the fruit sugars break down under heat, resulting in a nice balance of sweetness and tartness.
 But you can feel free to cook sweet plum varieties, too!

 Plums are a delicious fruit eaten all around the world.
-Growing them in your garden is the perfect way always to have these delicious fruits at hand, no matter how you want to eat them (and speaking of eating them, visit this link for our plum recipes).
+Growing them in your garden is the perfect way always to have these delicious fruits at hand, no matter how you want to eat them.